-The first whare whakairo (large, ornamented meeting houses) are likely to have been built in the mid-19th century, at a time of social, political and spiritual change.
+The first whare whakairo (large, ornamented meeting houses) were built in the mid-19th century, a time of social, political and spiritual change.
 Land sales to Pākehā, the signing of the Treaty of Waitangi and Christianity all created a need for discussions within and between communities.
 Māori building designers responded by combining the type of carved and painted decorations normally used on the front of pātaka (raised storehouses) to represent the mana of the community with the gabled form and porch of the wharepuni (sleeping house), enlarged to a size that enabled discussion inside.

 Not all meeting houses have been embellished with carvings and decorations, and not all communal houses have followed the gable and porch model.
-In the west and south of the North Island, and in the South Island, carving traditions went into a decline due to intertribal warfare (particularly the 1820s musket wars), the New Zealand wars and participation in the paid (rather than the exchange) economy.
+In the west and south of the North Island, and in the South Island, carving traditions went into a decline due to intertribal warfare (particularly the musket wars of the 1820s and 1830s), the New Zealand wars and participation in the paid (rather than the exchange) economy.
 The influence of European architectural forms, such as the settler hall and church, and the use of imported materials and technologies, such as weatherboard, corrugated iron, glazing and nails, led to the development of communal buildings that were western in appearance but functionally Māori.

 Large complexes and networks of western-influenced buildings are associated with Māori religious and political movements that developed in the late 19th and early 20th centuries.
-The Ringatū movement, under the leadership of Te Kooti Arikirangi Te Tūruki, developed radical figurative painting styles for many of its meeting houses from the 1880s onwards.
-Tiki and manaia (beaked figure) carvings were either painted over with paint purchased from Pākehā merchants, represented entirely in paint or replaced by western-style portraits of ancestors and contemporary community members.
+The Ringatū movement, under the leadership of Te Kooti Arikirangi Te Tūruki, developed radical figurative painting styles for many of its meeting houses from the 1880s.
+Tiki and manaia (beaked figure) carvings were painted over with paint purchased from Pākehā merchants, represented entirely in paint, or replaced by western-style portraits of ancestors and contemporary community members.

 The large Taranaki settlement of Parihaka was one of the most ambitious exercises in incorporating European forms and technology within a Māori architectural project.
-The earliest houses were made traditionally of local materials, but these were progressively replaced with weatherboard and iron-roofed houses.
-By 1885 Parihaka’s hundreds of buildings faced streets, rather than a central marae.
-The settlement was equipped with running water and had gas and electric street lighting at a time when Wellington still lacked such amenities.
+The earliest houses were made traditionally of local materials, but these were progressively replaced by weatherboard and iron-roofed houses.
+By 1885 Parihaka’s hundreds of buildings faced streets rather than a central marae.
+The settlement was supplied with running water and had gas and electric street lighting at a time when Wellington still lacked such amenities.